-- Forty Second Street (1933) and Gold Diggers of 1933, Busby Berkeley musicals that feature lots of Fanservice, scantily clad chorus girls, and winking sex jokes.
+- 42nd Street, Gold Diggers of 1933, and Footlight Parade (1933) — Busby Berkeley musicals that feature lots of Fanservice, scantily clad chorus girls, and winking sex jokes.

 - Female (1933) — in which Ruth Chatterton is a ruthless corporate shark who spends her evenings bonking various handsome men from her office.

 - Heroes for Sale (1933)— by William A. Wellman which shows what really happens to a Working-Class Hero War Veteran, he comes back home with serious shellshock, has no work and ends up becoming a morphine addict searching for a fix.

 - Ladies They Talk About (1933) — Barbara Stanwyck goes to jail with coded lesbians and wants to kill an evangelical man who betrayed her.

 - Mary Stevens, M.D.
 (1933) — Kay Francis is a female doctor who has her lover's baby out of wedlock.